Reading Program Leading to the Degree of Ph.D.

 Coursework taken to fulfill the research tool requirement may not be used to fulfill the 60-hour minimum requirement for the Ph.D. program.
 This includes E Rdg 762 (Current Research in Literacy).
 If not used to meet the research tool requirement, E Rdg 762 may be used in meeting the 30- hour minimum requirement under Reading Courses.

-After successfully completing the Part B examination, the student, in consultation with his or her dissertation committee, prepares and submits a dissertation proposal to the department.
+After successfully completing the specialization exam, the student, in consultation with his or her dissertation committee, prepares and submits a dissertation proposal to the department.
 The proposal should include a title page, a statement of the general issues underlying the study, an overview of relevant literature, a description of the research methodology to be employed, anticipated outcomes, and a bibliography.
-The proposal is not to exceed 15 double-spaced pages.

 The student makes a formal presentation of his/her dissertation proposal to the department at a public meeting.
 The purpose of this demonstration is to: